tgpotter/Check-for-Equality/README.md

 A simple terminal application that compares three Natural numbers input by the user and determines if at least, but not more than two of the numbers are equal.

 ## Directive
-Write a program which reads three natural numbers, a, band c, and then prints "OK" if any two of them are equal, but the third is different, and "NOT OK" otherwise.
+Write a program with the following parameters:
+- Reads three natural numbers, a, b, and c input by the user
+- Prints "OK" if any 2 numbers are of equal value
+- Prints "NOT OK" otherwise